Lennart1978/sysinfo/README.md

 # sysinfo
 My personal small system info CLI app written in C.

-Included tools / gimmicks in this build: 'picinfo', 'ascii2c' and 'shuffle-ascii'.
+Included tools / gimmicks in this build: 'sysinfo', 'picinfo', 'ascii2c' and 'shuffle-ascii'.

 See the videos below.